mattetti/Weasel-Diesel/README.md

 # Web Service DSL

-WSDSL is a simple DSL allowind developers to simply describe and document their web APIS.
+WSDSL is a simple DSL allowing developers to simply describe and document their web APIS.
 For instance: